 A short documentary (10 min.) by Maryanne Galvin

 Culled from thousands of reader’s reactions to online media reports about this case, BOUND BY PRECEDENT presents a broad continuum of perspectives, illuminating the nation’s dynamism and diversity.
-The voices of the public speak to our shared striving for justice and fairness in immigration policy and the courts.
+Viewers hear from the court of public opinion, voiced in 10 different languages.
+They present thoughtful responses to three distinct questions raised following the Newton Court Judge’s alleged actions that April afternoon in 2018

 Some polls show that Americans across the political spectrum are eager to be able to talk with and understand one another.
 Given the current polarization along ideological lines regarding immigration policies, and our national tone and tenor, a civil conversation is hard to imagine.

 BOUND BY PRECEDENT seeks to change some of that.
 Employing courthouse re-enactments, archival footage, a compelling soundscape and visuals, this short film is an example of civil discourse, questioning and disputing, sharing viewpoints provided by a broad spectrum of Americans.
-Viewers hear from the court of public opinion, voiced in 10 different languages.
-They present thoughtful, diverse responses to three distinct questions raised following the Newton Court Judge’s alleged actions that April afternoon in 2018.
 The film, divided into three acts, encourages viewers to interrogate their political differences regarding judicial behavior, state vs. federal access to justice, and immigration policy reform.

 The film provides viewers with an opportunity to change their minds on a particular aspect of this multifaceted debate.
 PEW research (2011) shows that both offline and online, Americans tend to discuss politics with people with whom they already agree.
 If online discourse is here to stay, perhaps BOUND BY PRECEDENT audiences will foster exchanges that are more open and more civil as people consider the issues associated with immigration and justice.
 It is not lost on me, as a practicing forensic psychologist, that political attitudes are based on both emotion (affect) and cognition.
 As a seasoned documentary filmmaker, I’m aware that image and sound selections as well as editing decisions all impact the emotional tone and intellectual messaging of the film.